tagtogorg/tagtog-doc/documents.md

 </div>
 <div class="two-third-col">
   <h3>Manually confirmed documents</h3>
-  <p>In the document list view, each document has a check mark, when green, it means the document is confirmed.</p>
+  <p>In the document list view, each document has a check mark, when it is green, it means the document is confirmed.</p>
-  <p>Manually confirmed documents are those with <strong>all annotations complete</strong>.
-Depending on the project, it can also mean that the annotations have been reviewed by a human, and they can be used as training data.</p>
+  <p>Manually confirmed documents are those with the <strong><code>master</code> version confirmed</strong>.
+Depending on the project, it can also mean that the annotations have been reviewed by a human, and they can be used as ground truth.</p>
-  <p>Confirm documents is helpful to keep the progress of the annotation tasks.</p>
+  <p>To confirm documents is helpful to keep the progress of the annotation tasks.
+If <a href="projects.html#task-distribution" title="task distribution">task distribution</a> is active, a number will appear together with the confirm check mark.
+This number indicates the number of users that have confirmed their version of the annotations.
+When you hover with your mouse, the list of users who confirmed their version will show up.</p>
 </div>

 <div class="one-third-col">